SkylineCommunications/ChatOps-Extensions/ChatIntegrationExamples/README.md

 #### Getting Started

-1. [Download this DMAPP]() and [deploy it to your DataMiner System](https://docs.dataminer.services/develop/TOOLS/TOOApplicationPackages/Installing_an_app_package.html) after unzipping it.
+1. [Download this DMAPP](), unzip it, and [deploy it to your DataMiner System](https://docs.dataminer.services/develop/TOOLS/TOOApplicationPackages/Installing_an_app_package.html).
 Installing this package will add the Automation scripts for Microsoft Teams in the Automation module along with some memory files that will be used by the Automation scripts to save the IDs of the created resources.

    > :warning:
-   > Note that installing this DMAPP will overwrite any Automation scripts and memory files with identical names.
+   > Installing this DMAPP will overwrite any Automation scripts and memory files with identical names.

 2. [Open DataMiner Cube](https://docs.dataminer.services/user-guide/Getting_started/Accessing_DataMiner/Accessing_DataMiner_Cube.html) and open the Automation module (via apps > Automation).
 The added Automation scripts will be shown there. <details><summary>`show demo`</summary>![Gif-Automation](https://user-images.githubusercontent.com/109528797/186685478-9eac1cbf-f2d9-4c9a-8a6a-a2f499dbdcd9.gif)</details>